 Blockchain in Music

-One technology has the promising potential to ease the industry's woes: blockchain.
-Artists like Lupe Fiasco, Gramatik and Pitbull have advocated for decentralized technologies in music, and proponents champion blockchain’s distributed ledger technology as a way to efficiently release music, streamline royalty payments, eliminate expensive middlemen and establish a point of origin for music creators.
-Which is to say blockchain can re-establish the way music is produced, bought, sold, listened to and managed in a fair and transparent way.
+Artists like Lupe Fiasco, Gramatik and Pitbull have advocated for decentralized technologies in music, and proponents champion blockchain’s distributed ledger technology as a fair and transparent way to efficiently release music, streamline royalty payments, eliminate expensive middlemen and establish a point of origin for music creators.

-With that in mind, we’ve rounded up 17 examples of how blockchain technology is re-molding and reinvigorating the music industry.
+With that in mind, we’ve rounded up 17 examples of how utilizing blockchain in music technology can reinvigorate the industry.

 Location: Boston, Massachusetts